 Hovland sets Olympia Fields record with 61 to win BMW Championship

-Hovland only had one putt longer than 15 feet on the back nine.
-He closed with birdies on the 17th and 18th, the two hardest holes, finishing with an approach over the bunker to 6 feet on the 18th for one last birdie.
+He only had one putt longer than 15 feet on the back nine.
+He closed with birdies on the 17th and 18th, the two hardest holes, finishing with a pitching wedge from 158 yards over the bunker to 6 feet on the 18th for one last birdie.

 “That has to be the best round I’ve ever played,” Hovland said.
 “Given the circumstances — a playoff event, this golf course — the way I played the last holes was pretty special.”